-- Don't use a wire brush or any abrasive cleaner, polishing compound, or solvent on aluminum wheels.
-They may damage the coating. - Only use a mild soap or neutral detergent and always use a sponge or soft cloth to clean the wheels. - Rinse thoroughly with lukewarm or cold water.
-Also, be sure to clean the wheels after driving on dusty or salted roads.
-This helps prevent corrosion. - Avoid washing your vehicle in an automatic car wash that uses high-speed or hard brushes. - If your aluminum wheels lose luster, wax the wheels.
+- Do not use a wire brush or any abrasive cleaner, polishing compound, or solvent on aluminum wheels.
+They may damage the coating. - Always use a sponge or soft cloth to clean the wheels. - Rinse the wheels thoroughly with lukewarm or cold water.
+Also, be sure to clean the wheels after driving on dusty or salted roads to help prevent corrosion. - Avoid washing your vehicle in an automatic car wash that uses high-speed or hard brushes. - If your aluminum wheels lose luster, wax the wheels